WebOfWorlds/WoWAPI/specification/README.md

-# OpenAPI specs and json shema
+# OpenAPI specs and json schema